autocontracts/permissioned-blocks/whitepaper.md

 The IPFS bitswap channel used for transmission of blocks between nodes needs to be secured in order to avoid messages being read while in transit.
 To secure the channel, all communications are encrypted, such that only the receiver can decrypt the information being sent.

-Communication of the statechain information is encrypted by the sender using the receiver's public key and decrypted by the receiver using their private key.
+Communication of the information is encrypted by the sender using the receiver's public key and decrypted by the receiver using their private key.
 The receiver's public key is part of an asymmetric key that the receiver generates.
 The asymmetric key has a public key element for encryption of communications and a private key for decryption.
 The public key is stored in the smart contract and the private key is kept secret by the receiver and is never transmitted.

 <p align="center">
 <img src="/images/secure_comms.png">